simd-everywhere/simde/README.md

 you don't have convenient access to.
 You can run NEON code on your x86 machine *without an emulator*.
-Obviously you'll eventually want to test on the actual hardware you're targeting, but for most development SIMDe can provide a much easier path.
+Obviously you'll eventually want to test on the actual hardware you're targeting, but for most development, SIMDe can provide a much easier path.

 SIMDe takes a very different approach from most other SIMD abstraction layers in that it aims to expose the entire functionality of the underlying instruction set.
-Instead of limiting functionality to a lowest common denominator, SIMDe tries to minimize the amount of effort required to port while still allowing you the space to optimize as needed.
+Instead of limiting functionality to the lowest common denominator, SIMDe tries to minimize the amount of effort required to port while still allowing you the space to optimize as needed.